fredmepru97/LLM-interface/README.md

 Welcome to the LLM Interfaces for Databases project!
 This README provides instructions on how to set up and run the application using Docker.

+## Disclaimer

+Although there is a tab for Llama, it is still under development.

 ## Prerequisites

 Before running the application, please ensure you have the following: